Siguza/IOHIDeous/docs/index.md

 evs = (void *)((char *)shmem_addr + eop->evShmemOffset);
 ```

 Can you spot it?
-What if I told you that this function can be called with the shared memory already mapped in the calling task, and that `EvOffsets` is declared as `volatile`? :P
+What if I told you that this function can be called when the shared memory is already mapped in the calling task, and that `EvOffsets` is declared as `volatile`? :P

 The thing is that between this line: